Hertz Global Holdings Inc Common Stock (HTZ) Just Got Our Attention

-Hertz Global Holdings Inc Common Stock (NASDAQ:HTZ) went down by -0.29% from its latest closing price compared to the recent 1-year high of $46.00.
-The company’s stock price has collected -12.64% of loss in the last five trading sessions.
-Barron’s reported on 12/19/21 that Barron’s 10 Stock Picks for 2022
+Hertz Global Holdings Inc Common Stock (NASDAQ:HTZ) went up by 4.71% from its latest closing price compared to the recent 1-year high of $46.00.
+The company’s stock price has collected 14.23% of gains in the last five trading sessions.
+The Wall Street Journal reported on 12/24/21 that Rental-Car Shortage Drives Up Prices and Wait Times

 Is It Worth Investing in Hertz Global Holdings Inc Common Stock (NASDAQ :HTZ) Right Now?